 Standard mapsets were the norm

-Geochron now offers a premium mapset for all restorations and non-vinyl clocks.
-The premium mapset comes with an updated world map that combines the ocean topography with the land.
+Geochron now only uses the premium mapset for all clocks.
+It comes with an updated world map that combines the ocean topography with the land.
 Deep blue ocean trenches contrast with the deserts and mountains of our geopolitical map, with greater depth and color than ever before.
 They are printed on dye sublimated Lexan, cured by laser lightwave, and developed in a dark room with a six foot bath.
 It is the best print available for projects that are backlit by LED lights, like ours.

-Premium Mapsets are available for all restorations, and new clocks with wood, steel, or stainless panels.
-Premium mapsets are standard for Boardroom Geochrons.
-They are not available on factory specials, or vinyl panel clocks.
+Premium Mapsets are installed in all restorations, and new clocks with wood, steel, or stainless panels.